google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`sensor/` |-| **jointactuatorfrc** (*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This element creates an actuator force sensor, measured at a joint.
 The quantity being sensed is the generalized force contributed by all actuators to a single scalar joint (hinge or slider).
+If the joint's :ref:`actuatorgravcomp<body-joint-actuatorgravcomp>` attribute is "true", this sensor will also measure contributions by gravity compensation forces (which are added directly to the joint and would *not* register in the :ref:`actuatorfrc<sensor-actuatorfrc>`) sensor.
 This type of sensor is important when multiple actuators act on a single joint or when a single actuator act on multiple joints.
 See :ref:`CForceRange` for details.

 .. _sensor-jointactuatorfrc-name: